joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/04/11/arts/television/shameless-series-finale.html?searchResultPosition=1

 **Officer Near Minneapolis Kills Motorist, and a Crowd Confronts the Police**\
-`A young man pulled over for a traffic violation was shot in Brooklyn Center, near where an officer is on trial in the death of George Floyd.`\
+`A young man pulled over for a traffic violation was shot in Brooklyn Center, near where Derek Chauvin is on trial in the death of George Floyd.`\
 https://nytimes.com/2021/04/11/us/brooklyn-center-minnesota-police-shooting.html?searchResultPosition=2

 **Alibaba Will Lower Merchant Fees After Antitrust Fine**\